 So should you study other styles?
 No, not really necessary.
-I have done the leg work (and arm work) for you.
+I have done that work for you.
 Yes, if you studied Judo it would certainly improve your Krav Maga throws and takedowns, just don't get caught up in the sporting aspects of Judo.
 Yes, if you studied Brazilian Jujitsu it would improve your Krav Maga ground work, but don't get caught up in the looking for submissions game, this will get you killed on the street.

-Krav Maga is designed to be a great time saver, an all in one martial art/fitness program.
+Krav Maga is designed to be a great time saver, an all in one self defense program.
 But if you have extra time, sure, go to the gym, do some extra grappling, just stay focused on your Krav/Survival goal.